 Tragically, following King’s assassination, most black political leaders were too fearful to follow his example.
 They retreated from building a multiracial movement for full employment.
 By the early 1970s, most accepted affirmative action—a far less costly strategy than full employment, created by the Kennedy and Johnson administrations to quell urban rioting and appease elites—rather than befriending and collaborating with other minority groups and poor whites in the service of transforming society.

 There were certainly gains from affirmative action, such as higher levels of admission to elite colleges that mainly benefited the black upper middle class.
 But the gains came at the expense of King’s larger goals and were exploited by the right wing to hurt lower-class blacks.
-While 18 of the 20 largest cities in the United States are majority non-white, and include healthy numbers of left-leaning white people, many of these cities are led by economically conservative mayors.
+While eighteen of the twenty largest cities in the United States are majority non-white, and include healthy numbers of left-leaning white people, many of these cities are led by economically conservative mayors.
 Affirmative action did create a measure of progress for a handful of blacks, other non-whites, and women, yet conservatives responded by cultivating a reservoir of white, especially white-male, racial resentment.
 Ever since blacks limited their demands to affirmative action, and funding small improvements in black communities, the message spun to poor whites has been that blacks don’t care about their suffering and this has been used to block multiracial solidarity and progressive social reform.
 Although President Obama regained the White House in 2012, he decisively lost the white vote, women included.
 Much as King anticipated, the last four decades have given rise to more blacks in high political and corporate offices, even the presidency, but also created deep racial divisions among poor and working people.
 Such disunity has undermined the political leverage of the lower classes and yielded power to elites.
 As a result, while the black community and poor people have become even poorer, corporate profits have skyrocketed, the wealthiest households have seen huge gains, and the ambitions of the Obama Administration have been sharply limited.